linlogge/stockmarket/README.md

 pnpm --filter=stockmarket-web dev
 ```

-The web app will be available at `http://localhost:5173` (or the next available port).
-The Vite server is configured to proxy API requests to the backend.
+The web app will be available at `http://localhost:5173`.

+### 3. Run the Mobile App

+1. Ensure you have a running simulator/emulator or a connected physical device.
+2. From the project root, run:
+    ```sh
+    cd apps/mobile && flutter run
+    ```

+The mobile app will launch on your selected device.